Delta87/EntityLogger/README.md

-#File will edited later or not
+#File will edited later or not!